rayala30/rayala30/README.md

 - ⚡ Fun fact: ...
 -->

-Hello!
-My name is Rafael Ayala.
-I am an experienced New York-based Architect with expertise in architectural design, construction, BIM, 3D Modeling, and computational design.
-I am transitioning into software engineering to create innovative solutions that transform industries and enhance user experiences.
-I am passionate about cutting-edge software development and its potential to revolutionize the built environment.
+👋 Hello!
+I’m Rafael Ayala — a licensed Architect based in New York with 10+ years of experience in architectural design, BIM, computational design, 3D modeling, construction documentation, and administration.

+💻 I specialize in software engineering with expertise in Python, Java, JavaScript, and PostgreSQL — building innovative tools that transform how we design, build, and interact with the built environment.

+🏗️ I’ve been involved in developing and deploying digital twin platforms that connect real-world building data with digital models, helping improve building operations, asset management, and lifecycle performance.

+🚀 I’m passionate about bridging architecture and technology, crafting solutions that bring clarity, efficiency, and intelligence to complex projects.